ZSandor-dev/Floyd-Warshall-Algorithm/README.md

 **How to run the code?**

 The project uses Visual Studio Code, conda environment, and GitHub as source control.
-The project documents can be opened from Visual Studio Code from GitHub account https://github.com/ZSandor-dev/Floyd-Warshall-Algorithm.git.
+The project documents can be opened in Visual Studio Code from GitHub account https://github.com/ZSandor-dev/Floyd-Warshall-Algorithm.git.

 The folder 'Source code' contains five codes:
 1. floyd_imperative_pdf, which is the imperative version provided by the university;